DanWhiting/dcc-rail-controller/README.md

-# DCC-rail-controller
+# DCC Rail Controller
-A collection of codes for controlling DCC model railway equipment.
+A project for controlling DCC model railway equipment via a web interface hosted on a Raspberry Pi Zero 2W.

+The hardware setup consists of:
+1. A simple track power driver PCB based on an LMD18200 3A, 55V H-Bridge.
+2. An ESP32 dev kit, responsible for reliably sending DCC packets via the track power driver.
+3. A Rasberry Pi Zero 2W, responsible for hosting the control web interface and sending packets to the ESP32.

 Designed to conform to NMRA S-9.2 and S-9.2.1 standards.